Finding Los Islotes

 Playa del Carmen has warm, tropical weather year-round.

-There are expats in Playa del Carmen who own and operate bars, teach English, teach at or run schools, manage real estate offices, and more.
+Expats in Playa del Carmen own and operate bars, teach English, teach at or run schools, manage real estate offices, and more.

 Some expats have chosen to raise their families here.
 The international school was founded by expats who recognized that they and other expat parents needed a good option for education.